yashitanamdeo/class12_study_materials/README.md

-﻿# Class 12 study materials
+﻿# Class 12 Study Materials
 The readme is to be updated. soon..<br>
 More content is to be added here.!